sminnee/silverstripe-staticsiteconnector/docs/en/issues.md

 * BUG: Bug when using no "www." prefix in basic setup, URLs appear as t.nz for example in "urls" cache file.
 	- Suspect getChildren()
 	- Test URLs with/without 'www.' with compound TLD's e.g. '.govt.nz'
+* BUG: If bad PCRE regex (e.g '*html' instead of '.*html') is used in UI configuration then schemaCanParseURL() will barf on $appliesTo.
+* BUG: Can only crawl VHosts.
+Websites located on a subdirectory e.g. http://localhost/mysite will not get crawled, an exception is thrown.
 * BUG: Show only partial tree under each "Connector" in the crawl tab.
 Lists from large crawls (1000+ pages), slow down the CMS considerably (Firefox OS/X, likely others also)
 * BUG: MimeType Processing is buggy when a zero-length mime-type is encountered in legacy site's (incoming) URLs.
 * BUG: If a tree of imported content is deleted in the CMS and the same import+link-rewrite is performed, the rewrite fails.